flightwatching/wilco-api/docs/UsersManual/Generalworkflow.md

 ![img alt](https://github.com/flightwatching/wilco-api/blob/master/docs/UsersManual/img/BleedMatrix_01.PNG)

 This matrix shows the alerts received by the program for each of the bleed systems for each of the planes over the past week.
 Looking at the middle row, you can see that there has been one alert on the HPV this week for the F-GSTB, which matches the alert seen on the dashboard earlier.
 These matrices help you keep track of the alerts, and check for recurring alerts and problems on a plane.
+You can adjust the time-frame by switching the number and the count; the default is 7 day count, or a week, but you can switch it to up to 30 days, weeks, months, or years.